 There are so many reasons to choose this fantastic route, so we’ve compiled a list to help you decide if this is the one for you.

-Price.
-This route is much more economical than the Inca Trail because you don’t need to buy a permit.
-This makes it more accessible to everyone.
+Price: This route is significantly more affordable than the Inca Trail, as you don’t need to purchase a permit.
+That makes it a more accessible option for many travelers.

 Why Choose the Inca Trail?